tapfortap/Documentation/AndroidAPIReference.md

 **Parameters**

-  - _context_ - An Android context (application context is acceptable)
+  - _context_ - An Android context (application context is acceptable).

 **Return Value**

-  - _Banner_ - a new instance of a Banner
+  - _Banner_ - a new instance of a Banner.

 ---